 There is no difference or meaningful distinction between the grandest accident and the grandest design; they are all fragile human frames we place upon the heaven-hell of what merely is.

 I try and remind myself, ‘Go feel the warm light of the summer sun.
 Go feel the chill of the moonless winter night.
 They are two halves to a coin; inevitably linked to one another.
 Both are necessary.’

 I say to myself, ‘You are as you were born to be, your struggles and learning, your triumphs and failures exactly as they were supposed to be.’
 It doesn’t matter if it’s true or not (and how could one ultimately determine that?) the saying-believing of it changes me.

-For all the people who suffer, collectively and on an individual level; they need food, and compassion, and shelter, and security, and care, and love, and the potential to discover or make meaningful work for themselves.
-We can never have ‘enough’ of any of these things to feel transcendently secure because everything must change, so we need to take solace in having ‘enough’ of these things when we do have enough of them (because sometimes and some people don’t).
-I also suspect as moderns we especially need better stories, ones that makes it ok to feel sad and depressed, that doesn’t worship on the altar of everything is great forever and ever (or the sallow utopianism that it could all finally once and for all be *solved* if we all could just do _).
+For all the people who suffer, collectively and on an individual level; they need food, and compassion, and shelter, and security, and care, and love, and tribe, and the potential to discover or make meaningful work for themselves.
+We can never have ‘enough’ of any of these things to feel transcendentally secure because everything must change, so we need to take solace in having ‘plenty’ of these things when we do have enough of them (because sometimes and some people don’t).
+I also suspect as moderns we especially need better stories, ones that make it ok to feel sad and depressed, that doesn’t worship on the altar of everything is great forever and ever (or the sallow utopianism that it could all finally once and for all be solved if we all could just do _).
 I suspect we most especially need stories that help us view our problems as their actual size and shape, ones that present us more or less as we are.
 We are story domesticated great apes; we learn, we KNOW through and with stories.

 So… what story do you want to tell about all this?
 By choosing what to pay attention to and how, we can change damn near everything for ourselves.
 We can play better, safer, more inclusive games than ever before.
 We can suffer less, and enjoy more; and help all those we touch, all those who come next to do the same.